Reverend James Noble became Australia’s first Aboriginal Deacon at the height of the frontier wars.

 “I think he saw the way of the ‘whites’ as a portal for him to win what was really a losing battle for our people,” she says.
 “If he could glide under the radar, and ‘assimilate’, he would be able to help communities in his own way.”

 Australia’s first Aboriginal Deacon, Reverend James Noble.
 Photographer: Unknown.
 Source: Christians of the Australia Clay

 Noble did just that, spending his youth working as a stockman in Riversleigh in the early 1890s, before moving with his employer to Invermien, New South Wales.

-“He was well regarded as a good worker and as a teenager, he asked to be educated.
+“He was well regarded as a good worker and as a teenager he asked to be educated.
 The people who owned the cattle station sent him to school.
-From there he ended up in Invermien, and was given private lessons,” according to Saunders.
+From there, he ended up in Invermien and was given private lessons,” Saunders says.

-Noble became a Missionary and travelled to Aboriginal communities from Palm Island to Broome, working tirelessly to help them build a better future.
-Saunders feels that he “beat them [white settlers] at their own game” by “keeping [Aboriginal] communities together and showing compassion, humanity, and spreading that compassion and understanding.”
+Noble became a Missionary, travelling to Aboriginal communities from Palm Island to Broome, working tirelessly to help them build a better future.

-While Noble could not have done this alone, he was fortunate enough to meet a Badtjala woman named Angelina at Yarrabah Mission.
+He could not have done this alone, but he was fortunate to meet a Badtjala woman named Angelina Bradley at Yarrabah Mission.